🎉 Birthday Sale: 63% Off – Ends Monday

 How To Organize Your Music Library - For DJs and Music Lovers

-Working out the best way to organize your music library can be a bit of a pain - but it's nothing compared to the nightmare created by a messy collection.
+Working out the best way to manage your music library can be a bit of a pain, but it's nothing compared to the nightmare created by a messy collection.

 Bad organization is a nuisance for music lovers, but it can completely ruin a set if you're a DJ, which could even put your career and reputation on the line.

-I'm going to share all the organizational knowledge I've learned over a decade of DJing, so you can clean up and have a perfectly tidy music library!
+I'm going to share all the organizational knowledge I've learned over a decade of DJing, so you can clean up, improve your DJ library management, and have a perfectly tidy music library.
+We'll also take a look at how you can use DJ.Studio to help you make and keep your music organized.

 TL;DR - Organizing Your Music Library#